Hugh Verity

 Hugh Verity, DSO*, DFC (6 April 1918 – 14 November 2001) was a Royal Air Force fighter pilot and later a "special duties" squadron pilot working with the Special Operations Executive (SOE) during World War II.
 He landed many times at clandestine airfields in occupied France to insert and extract SOE agents.
 He was decorated for gallantry five times.

 Early life

-Verity was born in Jamaica the son of Dorothy and the Reverend George Beresford Verity.
-Pre-war he was a frequent traveler by sea between England, Kingston, Jamaica, Bermuda and South America where he spent some time and learned to speak Spanish.
-He was educated at Cheltenham College and Queen’s College, Oxford where he joined Oxford University Air Squadron.
-After graduation he taught in schools in Northern Ireland.

-He joined the Royal Air Force Volunteer Reserve and was commissioned pilot officer on 8 November 1938.
+Verity was born in Jamaica, the son of Dorothy and the Reverend George Beresford Verity.
+Pre-war, he was a frequent traveller by sea between England, Kingston, Jamaica, Bermuda and South America, where he spent some time and learned to speak Spanish.
+He was educated at Cheltenham College and Queen’s College, Oxford, where he joined Oxford University Air Squadron.
+After graduation, he taught in schools in Northern Ireland.
+He joined the Royal Air Force Volunteer Reserve and was commissioned as a pilot officer on 8 November 1938.